 Of course, if you have a lot of passwords (as most people do), it is almost impossible to remember them.
 Do not be tempted to reuse passwords.
 Instead, use one of the following solutions:

-- Use a password manager software.
+- Use a .
 A password manager means you only need to remember one password to unlock all of your passwords.
 There are a number of these programs, and each has different features, such as generating secure passwords, syncing across devices, and alerting users immediately to any password breaches.

 - Never store passwords in a plain text document like a Word document or Excel.
-If you prefer not to use a password manager, you can use a locked note on an iPhone or iPad to store passwords.
+If you prefer not to use a password manager, you can use a to store passwords.

 - A plain old paper list is also a secure way to store passwords because it cannot be digitally hacked (as long as you do not leave the list lying around the house for anyone to see).
 However, keeping track of passwords this way is labor-intensive and can make it tempting to fall back on passwords that are too simple to be truly secure.